ammar-homaida-statistics/easystatisticsacademy/modeling/assumptions/outliers/index.md

       <strong>Main idea:</strong>

       <p>
-        Outliers are observations that depart markedly from the general pattern of the dataset and may influence regression estimates, diagnostics, and conclusions.
+        Outliers are observations that are unusually distant from the general pattern of the data and may exert disproportionate influence on regression results.
       </p>

     </div>